michaderbastler/discharge-protection/README.md

 - The status of the discharge protection is shown by a LED.

 ## Installation
 1. Install the [tinygo-plugin](https://plugins.jetbrains.com/plugin/16915-tinygo) for the Goland IDE.
+Maybe click on the "Build constraints" hint when opening the package `machine` in order to fill out `Go tags` in the TinyGo plugin automatically (see Settings/Go/TinyGo/Go tags).
 2. If still necessary, install tinygo
 3. Run `tinygo flash -target=arduino-nano33 -monitor` to flash the e.g. an ARDUINO NANO 33 IOT